Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The 13-Minute Music Video Screening

-The court plays Afroman's complete 13-minute music video about Deputy Lisa Phillips while she cries on the stand.
+The court plays Afroman's complete 13-minute music video about Deputy Phillips while she cries on the stand.
 In a courtroom.
 In front of a jury.
 As evidence.
-The video features her security camera footage with lyrics over it.
+Her own security camera footage with lyrics over it.
+Thirteen minutes.
+Nobody stopped it.

 Afroman posted on Instagram: 'Where were those tears when you had an AR-15 in my yard?'